uhppoted/uhppoted-lib-python/README.md

 Returns a Card dataclass instance with the controller card information if the call succeeded.

+Raises:
+- CardNotFound if controller does not have a card record at the index.
+- CardDeleted if the card record at the index has been tombstoned.
-Raises an Exception if the call failed for any reason.
+- an Exception if the call failed for any reason.
 ```

 ### `put_card`